indranildeveloper/indranildeveloper-kepler.gl/contributing/README.md

 ## Improving Documentation

-Questions about kepler.gl? you can checkout the examples and medium articles on [kepler.gl][website].
+Questions about indranildeveloper-kepler.gl? you can checkout the examples and medium articles on [indranildeveloper-kepler.gl][website].

 [User Guides][user-guide] and API Docs are saved in the [docs][api-docs] folder on Github.
 Help us improve documentation here by submitting a Pull Request.